sultan-nassar/Emedicine-Server/README.md

 # Sultan Nassar EmedicineServer

-This is a simple fullstack project: React as afrontend and ASP.NET API as backend that allows you to create, Edit Delete and display products.
+This is a simple fullstack project: React as afrontend and ASP.NET API as backend which connected to SQl DB. this project allows you to create, Edit Delete and display products.
 It provides a user-friendly interface for entering order information and generates a visually appealing product cart.

 ## Features